cleemesser/nanodjango-bolt/README.md

 web apps and apis.

 This is still a work in progress.
+The next thing to do is to think about how to implement the "to full django" process that nanodjango offers.

 ## Thanks
-The many authors and contributors to django, django-bolt Thanks to claude code made this much more practical to make a tool that would make my life a little better.
+The many authors and contributors to django, django-bolt.
+Credit to claude code which helped with analyzing the nanodjango project. made this much more practical to make a tool that would make my life a little better.